Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 • Corrosion, burrs, or sharp edges that can pierce tape

-Address any common rim issues before applying new tubeless tape for a reliable seal.
+Fix any of these issues before applying new tubeless tape.

 Choose the Right Tubeless Rim Tape (Width, Stretch, Brand)